 And if you’re having trouble conceiving, then AOK may be the best choice—if both partners are insured by AOK, then it covers 75% of the costs of artificial insemination.
 The other insurers cover 50% of costs.

 Mental health services can be difficult to come by in Germany—particularly in bigger cities, there aren’t always enough psychotherapists in the public system to meet high demand.
-For publicly insured patients, it can take months to get into Krankenkasse-covered therapy.
+For publicly insured patients, it can take months to get into public insurance-covered therapy.

-We’ll be honest: overall, the public system leaves a lot to be desired when it comes to timely provision of psychological services.
+We’ll be honest: overall, the public system is lacking when it comes to the timely provision of psychological services.
 But DAK may be the best choice in this regard.
-DAK’s partnership with the VeoVita clinic network means that you can quickly get professional help for depression, anxiety, and burnout—and be guided through your diagnosis and the necessary follow-up treatments.
-This system provides quicker access to guaranteed covered mental health care than other Krankenkassen, but there’s no guarantee that therapists will work in English.
+Because DAK partners with VeoVita clinic, patients can quickly get professional help for depression, anxiety, and burnout.
+This also means that a doctor will guide you through your diagnosis and the necessary follow-up treatments.
+This system provides quicker access to guaranteed covered mental health care than other public insurers, but there’s no guarantee that therapists will work in English.

 AOK Nordost outperforms the other four in this regard, providing up to €180/year for osteopath visits.

 If you’re planning to travel the world (post-COVID, of course!), then you’ll probably need to get some vaccines.
-But travel vaccination isn’t part of the basic coverage the Krankenkassen provide.
+But travel vaccination isn’t part of the basic coverage the public insurance provides.
 However, hkk and BARMER both cover up to 100% of travel vaccination costs for their members.